 Supply chain management has two primary functions: managing the numbers and managing supplier relationships.
 Good relationships are nothing without accurate numbers, and accurate numbers are nothing without partners who want to work with you.

 So, what does successful supply chain management look like?
 Let’s start with strategy.

 Developing a supply chain management strategy document is not standard practice and the thought is often stifling.
 Where will you start?
 How long will it take?
 Don’t you have better things to do?
 Creating a supply chain strategy may be time consuming, but not creating one could be even more costly.

 While many factors affect the success of your supply chain, there are a few critical items that you should manage and monitor to ensure your success and profitability.

-1. Create and Share a Written Supply Chain Strategy Document
+1. Supply Chain Tip #1 – Create and Share a Written Strategy Document

 If you have taken the time to create a supply chain strategy document, in most cases, you are ahead of your competition.
 Most manufacturers rely on gut, history and trust in their suppliers to develop their goods on time.
 With a written strategy, you can see and predict the future and determine your own success based on your suppliers’ success.